cwq-proj/OffsetEncoder/README.md

 ---

 ## Repository Structure
-The repository is contains one main folder:
+The repository is organized into two main folders:

-**core_encoder**: This folder contains the core implementation of the encoding tool as per the requirements.
+1. **core_encoder**: This folder contains the core implementation of the encoding tool as per the requirements.
 It includes the encoding logic, decoding logic, and associated test cases.
 For detailed instructions on how to use this tool, please refer to the next section.

+2. **web_application**: An extension to **core_encoder**, this folder contains a web application to demonstrate how the coding tool can be deployed and accessed by users.
+The web application was built using Spring Boot for the backend.

+The Spring Boot web application depends on the classes from the core_encoder folder.
+The root directory contains a parent pom.xml file that orchestrates the build process.
+It first builds the core_encoder and then the Spring Boot application after the core_encoder is built.

 ---